pootzko/docs.influxdata.com/content/influxdb/v0.9/query_language/data_exploration.md

 Regular expressions are surrounded by `/` characters and use [Golang's regular expression syntax](http://golang.org/pkg/regexp/syntax/).
 Use regular expressions when selecting measurements and tags.

 >**Note:** You cannot use regular expressions to match databases, retention policies, or fields.
-You can only use regular expressions to match measurements and tags
+You can only use regular expressions to match measurements and tags.

 The [sample data](/influxdb/v0.9/query_language/data_exploration/#sample-data) need to be more intricate for the following sections.
 Assume that the database `NOAA_water_database` now holds several measurements: `h2o_feet`, `h2o_quality`, `h2o_pH`, `average_temperature`, and `h2o_temperature`.
 Please note that every measurement besides `h2o_feet` is fictional and contains fictional data.